WHAT’S IN THIS REVIEW?

 As you can see, there’s an emphasis on Europe, while the US, the UK, and Germany account for roughly 1,100 of its 4,100 servers.
 There’s actually a decent spread, although some regions (such as Spain with only 10 servers) are underrepresented compared to their large populations.

-You’ll be able to find a full list of the ZenMate VPN servers here.
+You’ll be able to find a full list of VPN servers that ZenMate has available here.
 Many of the countries only have a virtual location for their servers, meaning they’re actually based in a different country entirely.
 For instance, ZenMate has no physical servers in Russia despite allowing users to connect to the region.

 Unlike many others, they clearly note which are physical or virtual, although you won’t be able to see which country you’re actually connecting to with the VPN.